ItsAlxl/darktide-mods/README.md

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/361).

 ## IgnorePsykerGrenades
+Note: This mod is deprecated.
+Use Alternate Grenade Icons by Vatinas instead.
 Prevent Psyker blitzes from changing their grenade color in your HUD.

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/221).